Luashine/wc3-test-maps/Ability-Destructor/README.md

 ```

 All of these return an ability instance.
 Do they still need a destructor?
 Turns out, no.
-The test code uploaded here (look at files besides README.md) showcases how it works with GC.
+The test code uploaded here (`ability-destructor-reusage-test.lua`) showcases how it works with GC.

 1. Create Unit and retrieve an ability as an `ability` object.
 2. Record the ability handle ID, dismiss the object.